uglifruit3/BeepComp/Readme.md

 * Portamento and vibrato effects macros were originally envisioned to accompany arpeggiation.
 However, these effects are based on bending the pitch of a note, and `beep` does not allow smooth transitions between frequencies.
 From what I can tell, there is something somewhere in software that turns off the PC speaker between tones, rather than allowing it to transition between frequencies while remaining turned on.
 This makes any attempt at rapidly and smoothly switching tones sound like a saw running and is not worth using for much of anything.
 Any edifying clarifications on how interactions between the operating system and speaker hardware are handled at a low level are greatly appreciated.
 Working out smooth transitions between tones--either with `beep`, or something else entirely--would open a great deal of possibilities for making music on the PC speaker.
 * To do:
   * Improve the quality and accuracy of error reporting messages.
-  * Create a feature that allows users to define their own macros consisting of legal note syntax.
-  * Create a custom arpeggio feature that allows users to define arpeggios with less or greater than three notes that may go beneath the first one.
   * Investigate other means of beeping the PC speaker, in pursuit of eventually being able to transition between pitches and implement portamento/vibrato effects.